After Effects Quality Requirements

 - Help file

-Project Organization (RECOMMENDED)
+Recommended Project Organization

 How assets are organized within AE itself and how the project is prepared.
 This should be structured the same as the actual directories.
 This should have additional folders for compositions and pre-comps that say “Do not Edit” and “Edit This”.
 All editable elements should be in a pre-comp for convenience to the buyer.
 Naming layers also helps the buyer navigate.

-Red- for layers that shouldn’t be touched.
+- Red- for layers that should not be touched

-Green- for editable layers.
+- Green- for editable layers

-Orange- for layers that are optional to adjust.
+- Orange- for layers that are optional to adjust

 - All other colors can be used for miscellaneous layers.
 Make layers that shouldn’t be adjusted into a shy layer then hide them.
 User Markers to add notes in a timeline or mark portions of the timeline where change happens.
 Reset the workspace to Standard before saving and collecting so that this will always be in this layout when a buyer opens the project.
 Use fonts that are cross platform or better yet those that are readily available by default in both Mac and PC.
 (When using 3rd party fonts, please make sure you include the link to the font download.
 Be sure the font is available for commercial use) Use placeholders and label them properly like Video 1, Photo 1, Text 1, and Your Logo Here.